CSC207-UofT/course-project-trackr/phase2/accessibility.md

 - We have a calendar which allows the user to navigate information in a more visual way.
 The built-in text to speech for android can be easily used with our app as well.
 - The different colors found throughout the app are chosen to contrast and not blend in with each other, this way words and other elements become much more readable.
-- adquate sized font was used to maximize readability
+- Adequate sized font was used to maximize readability, and the font scales to user preference which is defined in the system settings.

 ### Principle 5: Tolorance for Error